-Killer whales are known to prey on bowhead whales.
-When threatened, bowheads may seek safety in shallow waters or under ice.
+Killer whales are known predators of bowhead whales.
+When threatened, bowheads seek the safety of shallow waters or ice.

 Is The Bowhead Whale Endangered?

-The bowhead whale is rated ‘Least Concern’ by the Internation Union for Conservation of Nature (website), and its population is thought to be increasing.
+The bowhead whale is rated ‘Least Concern’ by the International Union for Conservation of Nature (website), and its population is thought to be increasing.